Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Problem formulation

-In this manuscript, we are mostly interested in the second subject, namely the numerical approximation of Floquet exponents and their corresponding quasi-periodic solutions.
-The corresponding initial value problem and its analysis, however, provides key insights into modes of the coupled harmonics and clarifies what Floquet exponents can be expected.
+In this manuscript, we are mostly interested in the second \JN{perspective}, namely the numerical approximation of the Floquet exponents and their corresponding quasi-periodic solutions.
+However, the corresponding initial value problem and its analysis provide key insights into modes of the coupled harmonics and clarifies what Floquet exponents can be expected.